A company may, by special resolution and with the approval of the Registrar of Companies signified in writing, change its name.

 • The original subscribers’ page need not be completed.
 Photocopies of subscribers’ details from the original constitution/memorandum of association at incorporation will be acceptable.

 Certificates of Change of a Company Name and Re-Registration of a Company Type are issued as “digitally certified” documents.
-The digital certificates are emailed as a pdf document to the email address entered in the “Company email address” section of the G1Q form and D20 form following registration.
+The digital certificates are emailed as a pdf document to the email address entered in the “Company email address” section of the G1Q Form and D20 Form following registration.
 Presenters can provide these digital certificates directly to third parties such as banks and other financial institutions by email as required.

 Every business must paint or affix its name on the outside of every office or place in which the business is carried on, even if it is a director’s home.
 The name must be both conspicuous and legible.

-In addition, the company must state its name, in legible lettering, on company letter heads, order forms, invoices, etc. For further information on the statutory requirements, see Letterheads for more details.
+In addition, the company must state its name, in legible lettering, on company letter heads, order forms, invoices, etc.

 Every company must have its name engraved in legible characters on its seal.